Copper3D-brids/codespacex/src/docs/devops/azure/azure-104.md

     Restarting the NetLogon service on a domain controller will not directly trigger the synchronization process between the on-premises Active Directory and Azure AD.

     To replicate the new user information to Azure AD immediately, you should use Azure AD Connect, the synchronization tool for integrating on-premises Active Directory with Azure AD.
 Azure AD Connect is responsible for synchronizing changes between the on-premises environment and Azure AD.

+#### Scenario - on-premises Azure AD

+Your company has an Azure Active Directory (Azure AD) tenant that is configured for hybrid coexistence with the on-premises Active Directory domain.
+The on-premise virtual environment consists of virtual machines (VMs) running on Windows Server 2012 R2 Hyper-V host servers.
+You have created some PowerShell scripts to automate the configuration of newly created VMs.
+You plan to create serveral new VMs.
+You need a solution that ensures the scripts are run on the new VMs.

+Which of the following is the best solution?

+- A. Configure a SetupComplete.cmd batch file in the %windir%\setup\scripts directory.
+- B. Configure a Group Policy Object (GPO) to run the scripts as logon scripts.
+- C. Configure a Group Policy Object (GPO) to run the scripts as startup scripts.
+- D. Place the scripts in a new virtual hard disk (VHD).

+**Correct Solution**: `Configure a SetupComplete.cmd batch file in the %windir%\setup\scripts directory`

+**Explanation**:

+After Windows is installed but before the logon screen appears, Windows Setup searches for the SetupComplete.cmd file in the %WINDIR%\Setup\Scripts\ directory.
+Reference is [here](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/add-a-custom-script-to-windows-setup?view=windows-11).

+After you deploy a Virture Machine you typically need to make some changes before it's ready to use.
+This is something you can do manually or you could use Remote PowerShell to automate the configuration of your VM after deployment for example.

+But now there's a third alternative avaliable allowing you customize your VM: the CustomScriptextension.
+This CustomScript extension is executed by the VM Agent and it's very straitghtforward: you specify which files it needs to download from your storage account and which file it needs to execute.
+You can even specify arguments that need to be passed to the script.
+The only requirement is that you execute a .ps1 file.

 ### Certification Authority (CA)